Florida

 The Hardship: Success is a Compliance Risk

-Florida’s 2026 expansion of the Working People with Disabilities (WPD) program is a double-edged sword.
-While it raised asset limits to $13,000, it shifted the burden of "Work Activity" reporting onto the iBudget and Long-Term Care providers.
-If a client exceeds the Substantial Gainful Activity (SGA) threshold without proper "Opt-In" documentation, the provider faces retroactive recoupment.
+Florida’s 2026 expansion of the Working People with Disabilities (WPD) program is a landmark shift for member independence, but for providers, it introduces a complex new layer of liability.
+While the program successfully raised asset limits to $13,000, it simultaneously shifted the burden of "Work Activity" reporting directly onto iBudget and Long-Term Care (LTC) providers.

 Subscribe to our newsletter